ReflectionHLE/ReflectionHLE/README.md

 Note that these terms do not cover any original game data, which should be obtained separately.

-The terms applying to the source ports (i.e., the executables):
+The terms applying to the source ports:

-- Reflection KDreams, Reflection Cat3D and Reflection Wolf3D
+- Reflection KDreams, Reflection Cat3D, Reflection Wolf3D
-are all released under the GNU GPLv2+.
+and Reflection BMenace are all released under the GNU GPLv2+.
 See gpl-2.0.txt for more details.

 The terms applying to each component separately: